JNRowe/bleeter/doc/faq.rst

 If you're using Ubuntu or e17_ this is expected behaviour.
-Neither the Ubuntu or e17_ notification systems support the ``actions`` capability that is required for adding buttons to notifications,
+Neither the Ubuntu or e17_ notification systems support the ``actions`` capability that is required for adding buttons to notifications.

 The only workarounds for this are to find another client, install another notification daemon or just read the tweets and refer to twitter_ when you wish